admiraltyio/admiralty/docs/concepts/authentication.md

 ## Using Kubernetes Service Account Tokens From Target Clusters

 :::caution Under Construction
-While we work on this section, please refer to Admiralty's readme on GitHub.
+While we work on this section, please refer to the Open Source tab of the Cross-Cluster Authentication section in the [quick start guide](../quick_start.md#cross-cluster-authentication).
 :::

 ## Other Solutions